bullintheserver/linuxstudysessions/topic1.md

 ### Desktop environments
 - Modularity
-    - Different parts of the Linux system are develped by different projects and developers
+    - Different parts of the Linux system are developed by different projects and developers
     - Several options for desktop enviros
     - Can install multiple enviros and pick the most useful for the user
 - Two major desktop enviros in Linux world